Rebecca Moore (singer-songwriter)

-Rebecca Moore (born May 21, 1964) is an American musician, actress, and animal rights activist.
+Rebecca Moore (born May 21, 1968) is an American musician, actress, and animal rights activist.
 Notable for her participation at a very young age in performance art and experimental theater productions, and for her own music, she is also known to some as a girlfriend of the singer Jeff Buckley.
-She is the daughter of Peter Moore, a photographer of experimental art and artists in NYC (from the 1950s through his death in 1993) and his wife, Barbara, an art historian.
-After slightly over two decades of work devoted to experimental art, music and activist realms in NYC (1984–2007) Moore went to work in areas of animal rescue & care and animal rights advocacy.
+She is the daughter of Peter Moore, a photographer of experimental art and artists in New York (from the 1950s through his death in 1993) and his wife, Barbara, an art historian.
+After slightly over two decades of work devoted to experimental art, music and activist realms in New York (1984–2007), Moore went to work in areas of animal rescue and care and animal rights advocacy.